fyenne/AAE-724-SimingYan/README.md

 is a document combining powerplant data and covid data. plus regression works.

 @@ alotofdata.RData @@
-is the data in my computer, it is little bit messed up.
+is the data in my computer, it is a little bit messed up.
 But the final dataset named as
 + "pp_data"

 @@ econ.Rmd @@